 - Low-E glass – Low emissivity glass lessens the passage of heat and air through windows.
 Its coating blocks out most ultraviolet (UV) and infrared (IR) light while still allowing visible light to pass through it.
 Low-E glass is a popular choice for hotter seasons and climates.

 - Impact-resistant glass – If you live in a particularly stormy or rainy climate, impact-resistant glass is a good thing to have on your windows.
 It reduces UV transmission, keeping hot air out and cool air in, and is built to resist high-velocity projectiles.

 Proper framing plays a huge role in the performance of your window or door.
 Frames can be made of aluminum, fiberglass, composite, wood and vinyl, depending on the space.
 For example, even though a wood frame is more prone to heat and cold transfer than aluminum, since metals conduct temperature more easily, wood isn’t always the right choice.
+Commercial storefront doors and windows should be selected carefully to ensure minimal energy loss.
 A door and window installation expert can help you choose the right framing for your specific needs.

 Like windows, doors can allow for heat to leak in and out of a building.
-If doors are old or poorly installed, it can add up to a lot of energy loss over time.
+Poor commercial door installation can add up to a lot of energy loss over time.
 A door installation professional can help you determine what type of door your building needs based on factors like climate, use and location.